mpalmer/giddyup/README.md

 5. Symlink the `update-hook` script in this distribution to `hooks/update` in the repo you created in step 3 (and make sure `update-hook` is executable)
-   > e.g. `chmod a+x update-hook; git cp update-hook
+   > e.g. `chmod a+x /path/to/giddyup/update-hook; ln -s
-   > appname/repo/hooks/update`
+   > /path/to/giddyup/update-hook /home/appuser/appname/repo/hooks/update`

-6. Add the necessary hooks to your application, as per the section "Hooks", below.
+6. Add the necessary hooks to your application's local git repo to effect proper deployment.

 7. Add the newly created git repo as a remote, then push to it:
    > e.g. `git remote add deploy appuser@example.com:appname/repo;